-- Mercury, Mars, Jupiter and Saturn visible in the evening sky this month
+- Mars visible in the evening sky

-- Venus visible in the morning sky
+- Mercury visible in the evening

 - Look below for updated ISS viewing times

 FOX23 Sky Watch provides weekly updates on what you can see in the night skies over Green Country.
 Certified Meteorologist Laura Mock lets you know when and where to look and how to best see some of the night sky’s best shows.
 Information about International Space Stations viewing times, the best meteor showers, spotting planets, or when the moon will be big and bright.
 FOX23 Sky Watch airs every Friday in the 9 PM Newscast and again Saturday mornings.
 Look below for details on night sky events coming up.

 (ISS viewings lower than 25° or visible less than 2 min not included)